-A vaginal examination is done to determine position and station of the fetal head; the head is usually the presenting part (see Fig. 2: Normal Pregnancy, Labor, and Delivery: Sequence of events in delivery for vertex presentations.).
+A vaginal examination is done to determine position and station of the fetal head; the head is usually the presenting part (Fig. 2: Sequence of events in delivery for vertex presentations.).
 When effacement is complete and the cervix is fully dilated, the woman is told to bear down and strain with each contraction to move the head through the pelvis and progressively dilate the vaginal introitus so that more and more of the head appears.
-When about 3 or 4 cm of the head is visible during a contraction in nulliparas (somewhat less in multiparas), the following maneuvers can facilitate delivery and reduce risk of perineal laceration.
+When about 3 or 4 cm of the head is visible during a contraction in nulliparas (somewhat less in multiparas), the following maneuvers can facilitate delivery and reduce risk of perineal laceration:

 Thus, the clinician controls the progress of the head to effect a slow, safe delivery.

-Forceps or a vacuum extractor (see Abnormalities and Complications of Labor and Delivery: Operative vaginal delivery) is often used for vaginal delivery when the 2nd stage of labor is likely to be prolonged (eg, because the mother is too exhausted to bear down adequately or because regional epidural anesthesia precludes vigorous bearing down).
+Forceps or a vacuum extractor (see Operative vaginal delivery) is often used for vaginal delivery when the 2nd stage of labor is likely to be prolonged (eg, because the mother is too exhausted to bear down adequately or because regional epidural anesthesia precludes vigorous bearing down).
 If anesthesia is local (pudendal block or infiltration of the perineum), forceps or a vacuum extractor is usually not needed unless complications develop; local anesthesia may not interfere with bearing down.
 Indications for forceps and vacuum extractor are essentially the same.

 When the head is delivered, the clinician determines whether the umbilical cord is wrapped around the neck.
 If it is, the clinician should try to unwrap the cord; if the cord cannot be rapidly removed this way, the cord may be clamped and cut.
 After delivery of the head, the infant's body rotates so that the shoulders are in an anteroposterior position; gentle downward pressure on the head delivers the anterior shoulder under the symphysis.
 The head is gently lifted, the posterior shoulder slides over the perineum, and the rest of the body follows without difficulty.
 The nose, mouth, and pharynx are aspirated with a bulb syringe to remove mucus and fluids and help start respirations.
 The cord should be double-clamped and cut between the clamps, and a plastic cord clip should be applied about 2 to 3 cm distal from the cord insertion on the infant.
 If fetal or neonatal compromise is suspected, a segment of umbilical cord is doubly clamped so that arterial blood gas analysis can be done.
 An arterial pH > 7.l5 to 7.20 is considered normal.
 The infant is thoroughly dried, then placed on the mother's abdomen or, if resuscitation is needed, in a warmed resuscitation bassinet.

 After delivery of the infant, the clinician places a hand gently on the abdomen over the uterine fundus to detect contractions; placental separation usually occurs during the 1st or 2nd contraction, often with a gush of blood from behind the separating placenta.
 The mother can usually help deliver the placenta by bearing down.
 If she cannot and if substantial bleeding occurs, the placenta can usually be evacuated (expressed) by placing a hand on the abdomen and exerting firm downward (caudal) pressure on the uterus; this procedure is done only if the uterus feels firm because pressure on a flaccid uterus can cause it to invert.
-If this procedure is not effective, the clinician holds the umbilical cord taut while placing the other hand on the abdomen and pushing upward (cephalad) on the firm uterus, away from the placenta; traction on the umbilical cord is avoided because it may invert the uterus.
-If the placenta has not been delivered within 45 to 60 min of delivery, manual removal may be necessary; the clinician inserts an entire hand into the uterine cavity, separating the placenta from its attachment, then extracts the placenta.
-In such cases, an abnormally adherent placenta (placenta accreta—see Abnormalities and Complications of Labor and Delivery: Placenta Accreta) should be suspected.
+If this procedure is not effective, the umbilical cord is held taut while a hand placed on the abdomen pushes upward (cephalad) on the firm uterus, away from the placenta; traction on the umbilical cord is avoided because it may invert the uterus.
+If the placenta has not been delivered within 45 to 60 min of delivery, manual removal may be necessary; appropriate analgesia or anesthesia is required.
+For manual removal, the clinician inserts an entire hand into the uterine cavity, separating the placenta from its attachment, then extracts the placenta.
+In such cases, an abnormally adherent placenta (placenta accreta—see Placenta Accreta) should be suspected.